cardano-foundation/docs-cardano-org/getting-started/exchanges/index.md

 **Note:** Please check the [latest node release 1.19.0](https://github.com/input-output-hk/cardano-node/releases).

-## Stake delegation
+## Delegating Stake

-Before delegating, you will need to use a Shelley era wallet and set up your own iteration of the Cardano wallet by using [docker](https://hub.docker.com/r/inputoutput/cardano-wallet), [docker-compose](https://github.com/input-output-hk/cardano-wallet/wiki/Docker#docker-compose), build from source or download release binaries.
+Before delegating, you will need to use a Shelley era wallet and set up your own iteration of the Cardano wallet by either using [docker](https://hub.docker.com/r/inputoutput/cardano-wallet), [docker-compose](https://github.com/input-output-hk/cardano-wallet/wiki/Docker#docker-compose), building from source, or downloading release binaries.

-To participate in stake delegation, every exchange must have the following types of address keys:
+To participate in delegation of stake, every exchange must have the following types of address keys:

 * **Payment key** -  a single address key pair for generating UtxO addresses.
 * **Staking key** - a stake/reward address key pair for generating account/reward addresses to participate in the process of stake delegation.

 The main steps for delegating stake are:

-* Create stake keys
+* Create the stake keys
-* Create payment keys
+* Create the payment keys
-* Register stake address on the blockchain
+* Register the stake address on the blockchain
 * Create and submit the stake delegation certificate

-We will go through these steps in detail in the following sections.
+These steps are outlined in detail in the following sections.

-### 1. Create stake keys
+### 1. Creating stake keys

 The exchange needs to create stake keys to generate the delegate's reward addresses for collecting stake rewards.